Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

   The RASSCF program will diagonalize the core Hamiltonian in the space of virtual orbitals, before printing them in the output.
 The resulting orbitals are only suitable to select which one should enter the active space in a subsequent RASSCF calculation.
-The RASSCF wave function and orbitals are not suitable for CASPT2, MRCI or any other correlated methods, becasue the energies of the virtual orbitals are undefined.
+The RASSCF wave function and orbitals are not suitable for CASPT2, MRCI or any other correlated methods, because the energies of the virtual orbitals are undefined.
   This keyword is equivalent to the IVO keyword of the SCF program.